CodingCellist/codingcellist.github.io/content/en/post/hunting-an-idris2-codegen-bug/index.md

 On one hand, this was good, because it meant `TTImp` was fine (I knew that the custom `mod` version gave the expected error message).
-On the other, this was annoying because it meant the next step was to try to debug the compiler to figure out how the completely fine `TTImp` got turned into not-completely-fine Scheme (or JavaScript or C).
+On the other, this was annoying because it meant the next step was to try to dig through the compiler to figure out how the completely fine `TTImp` got turned into not-completely-fine Scheme (or JavaScript or C).

 ### Digging through the compiler